sestevao/valorize/README.md

 **Valorize** allow to register common users and admin users, tags and compliments between users.
 The app has friendly errors, use JWT to logins, validation, also a simple versioning was made.

-Application built on the Node.js track from Next Level Week NLW#05 from @rocketseat during April 19-25, 2021.
+Application built on the Node.js track from Next Level Week NLW#06 from @rocketseat during June 20-24, 2021.

 ![banner](https://user-images.githubusercontent.com/61299540/123202984-020f5000-d48c-11eb-8c12-38af40aae04e.png)